 Department of Justice Tribal Initiatives

-of the Interior (DOI).
-This conference led to numerous Indian Country initiatives, including major funding for tribal police,
+In 1994, Attorney General Janet Reno convened the first National Tribal Conference, sponsored jointly with the Department of the Interior (DOI).
+This conference led to numerous Indian Country initiatives, including major funding for tribal police, jails and courts.

-1997.
+NIJ's tribal portfolio was strengthened with the launch of the Comprehensive Indian Country Law Enforcement Initiative in 1997.
 The initiative was an $89 million plan to improve criminal justice services and reduce the rate of crime among American Indians living on or near Indian lands.

 The Department of Justice's (DOJ's) efforts have increased substantially since that time.

 Tribal Crime Data Project.
 Since 2010, DOJ has had a number of projects under way to close the gaps in tribal crime data and research.
 DOJ's Tribal Crime Data Project seeks to ensure timely and accurate crime data reporting in Indian Country through funding, training and technical assistance.
 The Tribal Crime Data Project helps tribes meet reporting and eligibility requirements to apply for Justice Assistance Grant funds.
 This project is administered by the Bureau of Justice Statistics (BJS), the Bureau of Justice Assistance, Office of Tribal Justice, the FBI and the Department of Interior's Bureau of Indian Affairs.